Benefits for Data Governance and Data Engineering

 • Enable accountability for actions.
 These include actions taken in a particular schema, table, or row, or affecting specific content.

-• Notify an auditor of actions by an unauthorized user.
-For example, an unauthorized user could change or delete data,
+• Notify an auditor of actions by an unauthorised user.
+For example, an unauthorised user could change or delete data,

 • Detects problems with an authorization or access control implementation.